What is GST?

 A business must register for GST if it has an annual turnover of $75,000 or more.
 For not-for-profit organisations, this amount is $150,000.
 Taxi and rideshare providers (such as Uber) need to register for GST regardless of their annual turnover.

-If you are under the threshold and you it’s clear that you are going to reach it in the financial year, you will need to register for GST within 21 days.
+If you are under the GST registration threshold and it’s clear that you are going to reach it in the financial year, you will need to register for GST within 21 days.
 If you do reach the threshold and haven’t registered, you could be liable to pay GST even if you haven’t included it in your prices.
-For this reason, the ATO suggests that businesses check each month to determine if they will surpass the threshold.
+For this reason, the ATO suggests that businesses check each month to determine if they will surpass the GST registration threshold.

 Registering for GST is fairly simple.
 When you have an Australian business number, you can register online, over the phone or through a registered tax agent.

 Pros of registering for GST

 By registering for GST, you will need to add 10% to your prices.
 At the same time, you will be able to claim GST credits for the goods and services you have purchased for your business.
 If you don’t register, you won’t be able to claim these credits.
 This amount can be substantial if you have many expenses.

 In most cases, GST is payable quarterly.
 When you collect GST, you hold it until the payment is due one month after the end of the quarter (an at the end of February for the October to December quarter).
 This can help your cash flow but you need to ensure that you have the money when the payment is due.
 For this reason, it’s a good idea to set up a separate savings account where you keep the GST you have collected.